 The challenges presented to my grandmother are the same as those that large organizations face in defending the cryptographic keys and digital certificates that comprise their machine identities.
 These challenges are namely: integration, enforcement and comprehensiveness.
 But it is nearly impossible for PKI professionals to do this manually, especially at the speed and scale of today’s machine identities.

-It all boils down to two main issues: machine identities not being tracked, and insufficient tools to protect them once that are.
+It all boils down to two main issues: machine identities not being tracked, and insufficient tools to manage and protect them once that are.
 The scope of the problem is just so much bigger than before.
-With the rise of IoT devices, new DevOps initiatives and cloud, companies can hardly keep up with what, or where, to protect the growing population of machine identities.
+With the rise of IoT devices, new DevOps initiatives and cloud, companies can hardly keep up with what, or where, to manage the growing population of machine identities.
 According to the Forrester study, “Without the right technology solutions in place, — such as enforcing policies, routine machine identity life cycle management, and responding to machine identity security incidents at enterprise scale — this rapidly fluctuating environment can be perilous.”

-Traditional certificate management doesn’t seem to be up to the rigors of protecting today’s avalanche of machine identities.
+Traditional certificate management doesn’t seem to be up to the rigors of managing today’s avalanche of machine identities.
 The study noted that “orchestrating the creation, provisioning, rotation, renewal, and replacement of machine identities tasks manually is nearly impossible, given the rapid increase in volume of machine identities and the velocity of changes affecting them.”
 So the only clear answer is to automate.
 It’s like buying my grandmother an Alexa device that would automatically send birthday calls 44 times a year.
 According to the study, “Moving forward, firms need fewer tools that do more …and tools that deliver the comprehensive intelligence required to drive automated protection and response.”

 Nobody wants to keep track of thousands of certificates by hand.
 Not my grandmother.
 Not Gary in IT.
 And since when did millions of revenue and reputational dollars rest in those hands?
 Again, just ask the guys at any company that has suffered a breach and they’ll tell you, you can’t automate enough.